ionelmc/python-fields/README.rst

 Semantics precede syntax: it's like looking at a cake resembling a dog, you won't expect the cake to bark and run around.

-Is this stable ?
-Is it tested ?
+Is this stable?
+Is it tested?
 -------------------------------

 Yes.
 Mercilessly tested on `Travis <https://travis-ci.org/ionelmc/python-fields>`_ and `AppVeyor
 <https://ci.appveyor.com/project/ionelmc/python-fields>`_.

-Is the API stable ?
+Is the API stable?
 -------------------

 Yes, ofcourse.

-Why not ``namedtuple`` ?
+Why not ``namedtuple``?
 ------------------------

 It's ugly, repetivive and unflexible.
 Compare this::